MaverickNyk/MaverickNyk/README.md

 <br />

-hi, i'm [Nikhil Kumar](https://www.linkedin.com/in/nikhil-kumar-0b3795168/), a highly motivated Software engineer with 5 years of experience as a Backend Software Developer in various technologies.
+hi, I'm [Nikhil](https://www.linkedin.com/in/nikhil-kumar-0b3795168/), a highly motivated Software engineer with 5 years of experience as a Backend Software Developer in various technologies.
 Extensive Core and Advanced Java development & Integration experience using Object Oriented principles and Microservice Architecture.
 Excellent background in continuous delivery, product development life cycle (Agile Methodology) including stories management for sprints and retrospective meetings.

 I am a passionate open-source contributor, I always try to learn and contribute through open-source.